 If the party is a pool party, this should be explicitly stated in the invitation.
 Parents should be allowed, and even encouraged to accompany their child to such events.
 Children should never be permitted to swim unsupervised, and should always remain within arm’s reach of an adult.

 Breaking open the piñata is a time-honored tradition for many families.
 Unfortunately, equipping blindfolded children with a stick and having them beat a swinging object can be a recipe for disaster.
-To reduce potential for accidents, guests should be kept at a safe distance from the piñata while each child takes a turn.
+To reduce the potential for accidents, guests should be kept at a safe distance from the piñata while each child takes a turn.
 The children should be instructed that they cannot collect candy until the hitter is finished swinging and removes their blindfold.

-According to an article published by Centers for Disease Control and Prevention, nearly 4.5 million Americans are bitten annually by dogs—and half of these are children.
+According to an article published by the Centers for Disease Control and Prevention, nearly 4.5 million Americans are bitten annually by dogs—and half of these are children.
 Young kids often lack the ability to discern when a dog’s behavior indicates that they shouldn’t get close.

 At birthday parties, all dogs should be properly restrained and kept a safe distance away from guests—regardless of their size or demeanor.
 Even friendly, well-trained dogs have been known to bite when they feel threatened or are protecting their territory.